mongodb/specifications/source/change-streams/change-streams.md

   /**
    * Truncations of arrays may be reported using one of the following methods:
-   * either via this field or via the ‘updatedFields’ field.
+   * either via this field or via the "updatedFields" field.
 In the latter case the entire array is considered to be replaced.
    *
    * The structure of documents in this field is
    *   {